 TITER in its most simplist definition.
 Is a measurement of dilution represented by the ratio of dilution.
-In the case of blood or serum, diluting it with saline.
+In this case blood or serum, diluting it with saline.

 For an example; diluting 1 part of blood with 32 parts of saline would equal a TITER of 1:32

-In the case of testing the TITER of a CAD, the lab techs watch for clumping and at what ratio of dilution it occurs.
+In the case of testing the TITER of a CAD, the lab techs watch for clumping (Agglutination) and at what ratio of dilution the clumping occurs.

-Samples that indicate a Titer of 1:32 or less are nondiagnositic [Negative], but do not necessarily exclude a diagnosis.
+Samples that indicate a Titer of 1:32 or less, are considered nondiagnositic [Negative], but do not necessarily exclude a diagnosis.

 This test is always used in conjunction with results from other related tests.
 Depending on what might be a suspected cause that must be confirmed, or eliminated, when perusing a diagnosis.

 Any result above 1:32 is considered “Positive”.
 But this test is only a piece of other testing that must be done to draw conclusions.

 Those with Cold Auto Immune Hemolytic Anemia, and experiencing notable symptoms are usually in the TITER range of over 1:1,024, and could range over 1:500,000.
 This info can even vary based on the source you look at.

 Some sources indicate a Titer of 1:64 and higher is an indicator of Cold Auto Immune Hemolytic Anemia (CAD).
 But we suspect at lower levels some CADs may be unaware of their conditions until some type of blood test starts showing up as abnormal.
 Perhaps Agglutination notes on a CBC/RBC, etc?